 Make sure your budget isn’t too low to start getting traction.

-Amazon is barely going to show your ad in order to try to not go over your budget.
+Amazon will barely show your ad in order not to go over your budget.

 Make sure your budget is enough to afford at least a few clicks every day.

 The Most Common Issue: Relevancy

 Amazon wants to show Amazon visitors the most relevant ads.

 Even if you are willing to pay a lot of money for your ad to show, Amazon does not want to show an ad that is unlikely to result in a purchase.
 If you’re not getting impressions, it’s likely a relevancy issue.